 The GPSTC academic building houses dozens of tiered and flat classrooms of various seating capacities.
-Most classrooms are outfitted with smart boards for a highly interactive training experience.
+All classrooms are outfitted with digital projection equipment for instructional use.
 Interview rooms are also available for small class sizes or one-on-one instruction.
 Wi-Fi is available in all classrooms.

 Our newly remodeled communications lab is outfitted with the most up-to-date technology found in 911 call centers throughout Georgia.
 The lab features six 3-position operator stations, which use computer aided dispatch (CAD) technology.
 Because the system allows trainers to simulate real-life scenarios, emergency dispatch students learn how to effectively multi-task under the most stressful and extreme conditions.